 No surprises this time: the Bank of Canada announced Wednesday morning it will keep the target for its overnight lending rate at 0.5%.
-It’s widely expected the central bank won’t budge on rates until 2018.
+It’s widely expected there will be no Bank of Canada interest rate hike until 2018.

 However, in a short statement, the bank said it’s keeping an eye on “significant uncertainties” that could dampen its projection of improving growth.
 In January, the bank warned that possible protectionist trade policies under new U.S. President Donald Trump would hurt Canadian exports.